hercanyavuzturk/Sahada/README.md

 # sahada2_app

-A new Flutter project for Software Engineering lesson.
+A new Flutter project for Mobile Programming 2 lesson.
 Name the porjcet is Sahada App
 ## Getting Started